5

 How Long Does a Short Sale Take After a Negotiator Is Assigned?

-Although, a short sale is sometimes referred to as a “quick sale”, on average it takes 3-5 months after a negotiator or processor is assigned to the file.
+Although a short sale is sometimes referred to as a “quick sale,” on average, it takes three to five months after a negotiator or processor is assigned to the file.

-However, there are common factors the duration of a short sale depends on.
+However, there are common factors that determine the duration of a short sale.
 Here are the main ones that can extend the timeline of the short sale process:

 • Property is sitting stale on the market: many times, the short sale documentation is completed, but the listing agent is unable to get any offers on the home.
 A short sale cannot take place without a valid offer package submitted to the lender.

-• Homeowner is slow getting documentation back and forth: if the homeowner has high lag times when passing documentation back and forth, this will push back the short sale approval date.
+• Homeowners are slow getting documentation back and forth: if the homeowner has high lag times when passing documentation back and forth, this will push back the short sale approval date.

 About the Author